Black & Yellow Striped Insects In Ohio

 Do they sting?

-The short answer: yes, but they’re not aggressive and can only sting once
+The short answer: Yes, but they’re not considered aggressive and can only sting once

 Bumblebees

-Bumblebees are also important pollinators, especially to wildflowers.
+Bumblebees are also important pollinators, especially to wildflowers and crops.
 Similar to honey bees, bumblebees live socially with queen bees, drones, and worker bees that all have specific tasks to help support their colonies.

 Do they sting?